kgdunn/pid-book/data-visualization/data-visualization.rst

 	* *Manager*:  how can we effectively summarize the (a) number and (b) types of defects on our 17 aluminium grades for the last 12 months?

-	* *Yourself*: we have 24 different measurements against time (5 readings per minute, over 300 minutes) for each batch of methadone we produce; how can we visualize these 36,000 data points?
+	* *Yourself*: we have 24 different measurements against time (5 readings per minute, over 300 minutes) for each batch we produce; how can we visualize these 36,000 data points?

 What we will cover